Transfer Money From Singapore To Switzerland. Cheap And Fast Ways To Send Money Abroad.

 FSCS - Financial Services Compensation Scheme - the FSCS protects customers when their bank, insurer or other eligible financial service company fails.
 You may be able to get compensation through the FSCS to make sure you don't lose out if your bank goes bankrupt or runs into other financial difficulties.

-How to transfer money to Switzerland?
+How to transfer money from Singapore to Switzerland?

-- Bank transfer to Switzerland - most banks will let you wire money internationally online, by visiting a branch or by phone.
+- Bank transfer from Singapore to Switzerland - most banks will let you wire money internationally online, by visiting a branch or by phone.
 Payments to CHF will be sent directly from your bank account to your recipient's local bank account in your chosen currency.

 - Walk into a branch - several specialist money transmitter services operate through large branch and agent networks, so you can visit a physical store and make your CHF payment in cash if you want to.

-- Send money online to Switzerland - if you'd rather make your GBP/CHF payment online or using your smartphone, you can choose your own bank's online banking service, or an international payment specialist.
+- Send money online from Singapore to Switzerland - if you'd rather make your GBP/CHF payment online or using your smartphone, you can choose your own bank's online banking service, or an international payment specialist.
 Specialist services can often offer better exchange rates and lower fees than banks.

 How to transfer money to another bank account in Switzerland: